 If you are planning to travel with your kids, Èze is one of the best towns for you to visit.
 The town has some of the best gardens, restaurants, and activities for the whole family!

 If you are planning your next vacation abroad, France should be at the top of your list.
 France is known to be an excellent destination for families, friends, and lovers.
 One of nature’s most vibrant works of art is in Provence.
-There are numerous sites to visit and endless activities you can do in Provence, making it one of the best European destinations.
+There are numerous sites to visit and endless activities you can do in Provence, making it one of the best European destinations for small-town living.